nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 **Core uses**

-* **Visual exploration and reporting**  Users explore data by forming questions, visualizing results, and assembling dashboards, often without writing SQL.
+* **Visual exploration and reporting**: Users explore data by forming questions, visualizing results, and assembling dashboards, often without writing SQL.
 It supports charts, tables, filters, and shared dashboards for KPI tracking, trend analysis, user behavior studies, and sales insights.
-* **Teamwide sharing and collaboration**  Reports and dashboards can be shared, edited, or subscribed to across teams, enabling coordinated analysis and centralized tracking of key metrics.
+* **Teamwide sharing and collaboration**: Reports and dashboards can be shared, edited, or subscribed to across teams, enabling coordinated analysis and centralized tracking of key metrics.
-* **Broad data connectivity**  Metabase connects to many popular databases, making it easy to bring dispersed enterprise data into a unified analysis layer.
+* **Broad data connectivity**: Metabase connects to many popular databases, making it easy to bring dispersed enterprise data into a unified analysis layer.

 **AI highlights**

-* **Metabot AI assistant**  The built-in Metabot helps interpret metrics, generate insights, and respond to data questions.
+* **Metabot AI assistant**: The built-in Metabot helps interpret metrics, generate insights, and respond to data questions.
-* **Natural language queries**  Users can ask questions in plain language, and Metabase will attempt to return relevant data or visualizations.
+* **Natural language queries**: Users can ask questions in plain language, and Metabase will attempt to return relevant data or visualizations.
-* **Automated insights**  Metabot provides explanations and context when data changes or when results are generated, helping users understand the meaning behind metrics.
+* **Automated insights**: Metabot provides explanations and context when data changes or when results are generated, helping users understand the meaning behind metrics.

 ### Grafana